thenumbernine/Tensor/README.md

 - Familiar vector and math support, 2D 3D 4D.
 - Arbitrary-dimension, arbitrary-rank.
-- Compressed symmetric and antisymmetric storage.
+- Compressed storage for identity, symmetric, and antisymmetric tensor indexes.
 - Lots of compile time and template driven stuff.
 - C++20
 - Some sort of GLSL half-compatability, though creative freedom where I want it.